Module 2

 Re: FT Alphaville — AI-generated content query

-"Thank you for reaching out.
-We take content quality very seriously and are currently reviewing our editorial processes.
-Our communications team will be in touch before your Friday deadline..."
+"Thanks for reaching out.
+We're reviewing our editorial processes.
+Our comms team will be in touch before your Friday deadline..."

 Deflect